 As intellectual capital is built up, employees become pioneers in their skills.
 This also ensures that while working on projects in the future, the employees will be far more learned and will deliver the task effectively and efficiently.

-The data and information collected from the project could be stored, and this could be used when the projects in the future are being worked on.
+The data and information collected from the project could be stored as project documentation, and this could be used when the projects in the future are being worked on.
+Project documentation supports learning and improvement for future projects by providing a structured record of challenges, solutions, and outcomes.
 This will help task managers or project managers use past data for reference if they run into the same problem they faced.

 8: Cost Management

 Project planning also ensures cost management.
 One of the essential project management practices is cost analysis.
-Before the project is initiated, cost analysis is done, a separate budget is set out for it, and firms need to ensure that this project cost is within the projected cost by a manageable margin.
+Before the project is initiated, cost analysis is done, a separate project budget is set out for it, and firms need to ensure that this project cost is within the projected cost by a manageable margin.
+Creating a detailed project budget is crucial as it guides financial decisions and helps allocate resources effectively throughout the project.

 9: Quality Management